opensearch-project/project-website/events/opensearchcon/archive/_sample-year/_sample-year-location/_sample-index.md

 ---
-# The conference_archive_landing template is required.
+# The opensearchcon_archive_landing template is required.
-layout: conference_archive_landing
+layout: opensearchcon_archive_landing

 # Document title in the form of "OpenSearchCon the year of the conference: + the location
 # For example: "OpenSearchCon 2022: North America.